polterguy/polterguy.github.io/authentication/index.md

 # Authentication

-Magic contains an automagic JWT authentication module, that allows you to easily administrated your users, and create a really secure auth backend.
+Magic contains an automagic JWT authentication module, that allows you to easily administrate your users, and create a really secure auth backend.
 Possibly also serving as a SSO (Single Sign On) for your enterprise apps.
 Watch the video below for a demonstration of this module.